clicon/clixon-docs/backend.rst

 * Upgrade callbacks.
 * Validation of the XML against the current Yang models
 * If errors are detected, enter `failsafe` mode.

+The following config option is related to startup:

+CLICON_BACKEND_RESTCONF_PROCESS
+   Enable process-control of restconf daemon, ie start/stop restconf daemon internally using fork/exec.
+Disable if you start the restconf daemon by other means.

 Socket
 ------
 ::